rider-waite-smith-key 7-the chariot

 The Thoth Deck Chariot, shows the influences of both the Hindu Tattvas

 and the biblical text of Ezekiel with its "living creatures" being represented as 4 Sphinxes pulling the Chariot.
 These Four Kerubiim (angelic beings) represent not only the four Tarot Elements of Fire, Water, Air and Earth, but also each has four sub-elements, as do the Tattvas, and are represented as the four faces of the creatures.

-In his Ryder-Waite-Smith Tarot Deck, Waite mostly followed the design of Eliphas Levi straight out of Levi's book, The Ritual of Transcendental Magic where Levi wrote:
+In his Rider-Waite-Smith Tarot Deck, Waite mostly followed the design of Eliphas Levi straight out of Levi's book, The Ritual of Transcendental Magic where Levi wrote:

 A Cubic Chariot with four pillars and a azure and starry drapery.
 In his chariot a victor crowned with a circle adorned with three radiant pentagrams.
 Upon his breast are three superimposed squares, on his shoulders the URIN and the THUMMIN of the sovereign sacrificer, represented by the two crescents of the moon in Gedulah [Chesed] and Geburah; in his hand is a sceptre surrounded by a globe, square and triangle, his attitude is proud and tranquil.
 A double sphinx or two sphinxes, joined at the haunches, are harnessed to the Chariot; they are pulling in opposite directions, but are looking the same way.
 They are respectively black and white.
 On the square which forms the fore part of the chariot is the Indian lingum surrounded by the flying sphere of the Egyptians.